Why Avocados Are Always In Our Shopping Carts

 Avocados are probably the most popular superfood out there.
 Whether they are added to toasts or smoothies – the world can’t seem to get enough of this green-skinned fruit.

-Originating in South America, avocados have grown into renowned superfoods with hass avocados being the most popular form of avocado enjoyed.
+Originally from South America, avocados have grown into renowned superfoods, with Hass avocados being the most popular form of avocado enjoyed.
 Their popularity is credited to their high nutrient density.
-They’re rich in vitamins A, C, E, K, as well as calcium, folate, magnesium, omega-3 fatty acids, potassium, zinc.
+They’re rich in vitamins A, C, E, K, as well as calcium, folate, magnesium, omega-3 fatty acids, potassium, and zinc.
 Furthermore, they also contain healthy fats.
 While fats are often considered bad, the fats found in avocados are extremely healthy.
 They are monounsaturated fats and they are beneficial to your heart health.
 In fact, the Mediterranean Diet is seen as one of the healthiest diets in the world and this diet is rich in monounsaturated fats.

 Moreover, aside from their nutrient density, a study published in the Journal of Nutrition revealed that, when added to salads, avocados can actually increase antioxidant absorption.

-Thus, if you weren’t already convinced that avocados should always be on your shopping list, read on for more of its’ amazing benefits.
+So if you weren’t already convinced that avocados should always be on your shopping list, read on for more of its amazing benefits.

 Benefits of avocados